The Bench 988

 Substance Abuse and Mental Health Services Administration.

 Have questions or want to get involved?
-Here's how you can reach us.
+Here's how you can connect with us.

-If you or someone you know is in immediate danger, please call 911 or go to your nearest emergency room.
-The 988 Lifeline provides free and confidential support for people in distress.
+If you or someone you know is in immediate danger, call 911 or go to your nearest emergency room.